-A. This notion leans too heavily on PPC and overblows its importance.
+REALITY: This notion leans too heavily on PPC and overblows its importance.
 PPC matters, but it isn’t everything.
 Search engines maintain a clear division between their paid platforms – they contend that spending on their ad platforms has no influence on the organic rank they assign your site.

 MYTH: Using PPC lets me off the hook for producing good content.

-A. Content is the key to ranking on Google both organically and on PPC.
+REALITY: Content is the key to ranking on Google both organically and on PPC.
 Your site is being scored on how comprehensively it talks about a topic.
 Google doesn’t share how they arrive at this score for organic search, but in PPC they do give a Quality Score, which is a pretty clear indicator of how valuable your content is.
 In fact, PPC can inform your SEO, since it shows you in real dollars how your sites content fares on various keywords.
 You don’t have to guess which keyword phrases drive leads, PPC tells you which ones you should be using even more throughout your website.
 Don’t think that you need to pick between PPC and SEO – it’s not an either/or choice.
 Think instead about the content you create and look at PPC and SEO as ways to amplify that content so it reaches more people.

 MYTH: I can get enough traffic, using just SEO.

-A. To know whether search traffic is sufficient, we have to know the optimal amount of traffic our business needs.
+REALITY: To know whether search traffic is sufficient, we have to know the optimal amount of traffic our business needs.
 Let’s say we need our site to generate 1 lead/day for sales.
 Let’s also say that our website traffic is predominately from search and that its conversion rate is 10%, meaning that if 10 people reach our conversion offer each day, 1 will convert on it that’s the Optimal traffic we need.
 Next, referring to our analytics, let’s say we find that Search Engines consistently bring about 6 people per day to our website.
 For our business model to work, we must make up the remaining 4 visitors per day.
 PPC is the leading candidate because it’s also a form of search traffic, and it’s liable to behave much the same as the organic search traffic that converts at 10%.